engureguo/coding-by-prompting-with-aider/readme.md

 **_features_**

-- Providing 3 api: `/select`, `/clear` and `/insert`, and there are 3 corresponding buttons in index page.
+- Providing 3 api, `/select`, `/clear` and `/insert`, and there are 3 corresponding buttons in index page.
 - Rendering a table to show all records after clicking `select` button.
 - Need to reconfirm after clicking `clear` button.
 - Providing 'return to homepage' button in 3 sub pages.